-• The term "transient window" is used to describe the moment a reference change or Disturbance commences until the response returns to within ±5% of the model's maximum induced or reference quantity change.
-Appendix E provides a visual representation of this definition.

-Accuracy of EMT model responses are evaluated on their simulation-tool calculated RMS quantities, with filtering appropriate for a 50 Hz nominal system.
+- The term "transient window" is used to describe the moment a reference change or Disturbance commences until the response returns to within ±5% of the model's maximum induced or reference quantity change.
+Appendix E provides a visual representation of this definition. - Accuracy of EMT model responses are evaluated on their simulation-tool calculated RMS quantities48, with filtering appropriate for a 50 Hz nominal system.
 Larger filtering time constants on measurements will require justification.

-7.2.1 Accuracy criteria
+165.2.16.2.1 Accuracy criteria

-The following criteria apply, and no criterion should override another, except where noted.
+The following criteria apply, and no criterion should override another, except where noted:

-- For synchronous plant control system models, the overall linear response over a frequency bandwidth of at least 0.1-5 Hz must be within the following tolerances: - magnitude must be within 10% of the actual control system magnitude at any frequency; and - phase must be within 5 degrees of the actual control system phase at any frequency. - For time domain responses that include non-linear responses or performance, as well as responses to switching or controlled sequence events (e.g. operation of fault ride-through schemes and converter mode changes), the key features of the response are within the following tolerances: - (a) rapid slopes in the actual plant response, compared with the simulated response must be within the less restrictive of: - (i) ±10% of the change for 95% of the samples within the transient window; and - (ii) from the start to the finish of the slope, a difference of less than 20 ms. - (b) for rapid events caused by control sequences (such as some fault ride-through control schemes) or switching events, the sizes of peaks and troughs (measured over the total change for that peak or trough) must be within 10% of the change for 95% of the samples within the transient window; - (c) oscillations in the actual response of the plant for active power, reactive power and voltage in the frequency range 0.1 to 5 Hz must have damping and frequency of the oscillation within 10% of the simulated response for 95% of the samples within the transient window.
+- (a) For synchronous plant control system models, the overall linear response over a frequency bandwidth of at least 0.1-5 Hz must be within the following tolerances: - (i) magnitude must be within 10% of the actual control system magnitude at any frequency; and - (ii) phase must be within 5 degrees of the actual control system phase at any frequency. - (b) For time domain responses that include non-linear responses or performance, as well as responses to switching or controlled sequence events (e.g. operation of fault ride-through schemes and converter mode changes), the key features of the response are within the following tolerances: - (i) rapid slopes in the actual plant response, compared with the simulated response must be within the less restrictive of: - A. ±10% of the change for 95% of the samples within the transient window; and - B. from the start to the finish of the slope, a difference of less than 20 ms. - (ii) for rapid events caused by control sequences (such as some fault ride-through control schemes) or switching events, the sizes of peaks and troughs (measured over the total change for that peak or trough) must be within 10% of the change for 95% of the samples within the transient window; - (iii) oscillations in the actual response of the plant for active power, reactive power and voltage in the frequency range 0.1 to 5 Hz must have damping49 and frequency of the oscillation within 10% of the simulated response for 95% of the samples within the transient window.
 The phase angle between different quantities (e.g. active power versus reactive power) at the oscillation frequency must be within 5 degrees.
-This does not apply to rapid events under paragraph (b), but applies to any subsequent oscillations; - (d) the timing of the occurrence of the rapid slopes, events or the commencement of oscillations described in paragraphs (a)-(c) must be consistent with the plant characteristic that initiates the response. - Taking into account the voltage at the connection point, at any point during the simulation, the deviation of the actual measured responses from the simulated response for active power and reactive power must not exceed 10% of the total change in that quantity for 95% of the samples within the transient window.
-During periods of oscillatory behaviour, this criterion applies to: - the first cycle of the oscillatory response after the transient period (i.e. if associated with a fault, then after clearance of the fault and the transient recovery from the fault); and - after the first cycle of the oscillatory response, to the upper and lower bounds of the envelope of the oscillatory response. - Taking into account the level at which voltage settles at the connection point, the final active power or reactive power value at which the plant would settle is within the more restrictive of: - the final value at which the model response settles ±2% of the plant's maximum capacity; or
+This does not apply to rapid events under paragraph (b), but applies to any subsequent oscillations; - (iv) the timing of the occurrence of the rapid slopes, events or the commencement of oscillations described in paragraphs (a)-(c) must be consistent with the plant characteristic that initiates the response50. - (c) Taking into account the voltage at the connection point, at any point during the simulation, the deviation of the actual measured responses from the simulated response for active power and reactive power must not exceed 10% of the total change in that quantity for 95% of the samples within the transient window.
+During periods of oscillatory behaviour, this criterion applies to: - (i) the first cycle of the oscillatory response after the transient period (i.e. if associated with a fault, then after clearance of the fault and the transient recovery from the fault); and

-&lt;sup>41 Per-phase RMS quantities for unbalanced disturbances
+48 Per-phase RMS quantities for unbalanced Disturbances

-&lt;sup>42 Measured as a rate of decay of the oscillation - e.g. halving time.
+49 Measured as a rate of decay of the oscillation - e.g. halving time.